rdb64-hobbies/see_and_select_tokens/README.md

 - **Interactive Token Generation**: Generate tokens one by one or all at once
 - **Probability Visualization**: Each token is color-coded based on its probability
-- **Alternative Token Selection**: Click on any token to see top-10 alternatives with probabilities
+- **Alternative Token Selection**: Click on any token to see top alternatives with probabilities
 - **Regeneration from Any Point**: Select an alternative token to restart generation from that position
-- **Multiple Model Support**: Choose from GPT-2, GPT-2 Medium, or DistilGPT-2
+- **Multiple Model Support**: Choose from several Hugging Face models
 - **Real-time Token Details**: View detailed information about selected tokens

 ## Installation